-An RFP should not be a shopping trip where you browse and shop somewhat impulsively.
-An advertising Request for Proposal must define what you’re looking for, in other words the proverbial who, what, where, when and why of your marketing needs.
-If you don’t know the answer to all these questions, pause.
+A Request for Proposal for advertising should define what you’re looking for, in other words the proverbial who, what, where, when and why of your marketing needs.
+If you don’t know the answer to all these questions, hold off on submitting the RFP until you do.

-This doesn’t imply you can’t lean on your prospective advertising agency partners to help answer some of these questions.
-But, it is imperative that you include all the information you have collected and are comfortable sharing.
+Not sure what you’re looking for?
+No problem.
+Reach out to your prospective advertising agency partners with your questions.
+It’s important to include all the information you have collected and are comfortable sharing.
 You’re reaching out to potential strategic partners.
-They should be allowed to start a relationship fully informed about your business and your strategy.
+They should have the benefit of starting a relationship fully informed about your business and your strategy.

-For an advertising agency, there are few things worse than investing the time and effort into responding to an RFP for an organization that is tire kicking.
-It is maddening to go through the long, arduous process of completing the requirements of a Request for Proposal or Request for Qualifications only to learn the company isn’t ready, willing or in some cases, able to actually engage an advertising agency.
+For an advertising agency, there are few things worse than investing blood, sweat and tears into responding to an RFP for an organization that is tire kicking.
+It is maddening to go through completing a Request for Proposal’s requirements to learn the company isn’t ready, willing or in some cases, able to actually engage an advertising agency.
+(See question 1)

 If you prematurely send out an RFP, some agencies will decline to participate in future requests.
-Having been burned once, twice or more, an ad agency may simply say, “Thanks, but no thanks” to your request – even for simple information.
+Having been burned once, twice or more, an ad agency may simply say, “Thanks, but no thanks” to your RFP.

 - Relevant experience matters, sometimes.